 If you want to know about the huge number of detail changes between and within model models of the Sherman, with illustrations to show you exactly how all the details differ, or you are a tank modeler and care less about the history, and more about the details of the changes in the design, this book is for you.
 Or you are a fan of the tank in general and buy any book on the tank you can get your hands on.
 Either way, buy this book.
 Do it now while it is still in print and a reasonable price, once it’s out of print, I bet the price gets crazy.

-Well, now it’s to late to buy it while it’s in print.
+Well, now it’s too late to buy it while it’s in print.
 Still, you can find new and used copies for 50 to 60 bucks, so it’s still not overpriced yet, but if you love the Sherman, and or build models of it, or just want to understand all the minute details, you should buy this book ASAP.
-I liked this book so much, when one copy got slightly damaged by a cat, I bought another, and it’s still wrapped in plastic, un-opened.
+I liked this book so much when one copy got slightly damaged by a cat, I bought another, and it’s still wrapped in plastic, unopened.
 It’s a very large book with a huge number of detail pictures taken of surviving Shermans, with a lot of very useful detail drawings, showing all the minor changes made to each model of Sherman as they were produced.

 This is two books, with the same title; one covers 1944 the other 1945.
 These books show off Zaloga’s huge picture collection and there are so many photos of Shermans in US Army use you can really exercise your Sherman spotting skills with these books.
-Also a must have for a detail focused modeler, these books are hardbound with high quality paper and very clear photos.
+Also, a must have for a detail focused modeler, these books are hardbound with high-quality paper and very clear photos.